opsschool/curriculum/loadbalancing_101.rst

 * Generally has health check mechanisms similar to load balancers which are used to return an IP address (as part of the DNS lookup) of a host that is currently able to service the request.
-* Conceptually provides coarse grained round robin and affinity balancing algorithms by setting the time to live (TTL) of the DNS lookup for an appropriate duration.
+* Conceptually provides coarse-grained round robin and affinity balancing algorithms by setting the time to live (TTL) of the DNS lookup for an appropriate duration.